ok-011/Ugrad_projects/README.md

 # Ugrad_projects
-My projects and their code during my undergraduate time at UCSB
+My projects and their code